r4victor/tenthousandmeters/content/blog/python_bts_07.md

 ### Setting an attribute

 From the VM's perspective, setting an attribute is not much different from getting it.
-The compiler produces the `STORE_ATTR` opcode to set the attribute:
+The compiler produces the `STORE_ATTR` opcode to set an attribute to some value:

 ```text
 $ echo 'obj.attr = value' | python -m dis